-- BackupHAIPAddress IP Address of Backup Peer Server in HA mode.
-This parameter is mandatory to run HA. - BackupHAPort Port of the Backup Peer Server on which peer is listening for status requests send by another server.
-This parameter is same as the Port parameter but it specifies the port used by the backup server. - Port This is the port on which the HA Manager is going to listen for connections from its Backup Server.
-Once the connection is established the port starts serving as the back channel for broadcasting the state of the servers to the Backup Server whenever there is a state transition. - PingInterval Specifies the interval (in milliseconds) after which the server should check the aliveness of the backup server.
-This should not be too large or too low.
-It should be between the ranges of 10000 to 100000. - LockFile Full path of the file which will be used for determining the HA states.
-This file should be present in the third machine and always available to the HA Servers with all permissions.
+- BackupHAIPAddress IP Address of backup server in HA mode.
+This parameter is mandatory to run HA. - BackupHAPort Port of the Backup server on which peer is listening for status requests send by another server.[This parameter is same as the 'Port' parameter but it specifies the port used by the backup server] - Port This is the port on which the HA Manager is going to listen for connections from its backup server.
+Once the connection is established, it starts serving as the back channel for broadcasting the state of the servers to the backup server whenever there is a state transition. - BackupRMI ServerPort Port used by backup server to bind the Mx4J RMI Connector. - RMI ServerPort Port used by the server to bind the Mx4j Rmi Connector. - LockFile Full path of the file which will be used for determining the HA states.
+This file should be present in the third machine and always available to the HA servers with all permissions.
 This parameter is mandatory to run HA.
+[Also, See 'GatewayServerIPAddress' parameter while configuring.]